Yin Yoga - What to expect in class

 The benefits of Yin practice

-When we practice we are looking to cause a gentle stress to the areas we are working which enable them to become strong and flexible.
+When we practice we are looking to cause a gentle stress to the areas we are working, enabling them to become both strong and flexible.
 This increases our joint mobility and helps to release blockages in the myofascial meridian lines.
-This basically means improved flexibility and an increase in circulation not just around the stressed area but also, throughout the entire body.
+Which in turn improves flexibility, increases blood circulation not just around the area we are working but throughout the entire body.

 In a 60 min yin class you will do perhaps 4-6 postures.
-These postures are held for anything from 3 - 5 mins depending on the level of class.
+These postures are held from 3 - 5 mins and sometimes perhaps a little longer .
 Someone who is used to regular Yin practice will be able to stay longer in the pose as opposed to a beginner where 3 mins can feel a lot like 10.
 I promise if you are new to this practice you will be eased in gently.

 The Stress relief